luau-lang/luau/docs/_pages/library.md

 ```
 function select<T>(i: string, args: ...T): number
-function select<T>(i: number, args: ...T): T
+function select<T>(i: number, args: ...T): ...T
 ```

 When called with `'#'` as the first argument, returns the number of remaining parameters passed.
-Otherwise, returns the parameter with the specified index.
+Otherwise, returns the subset of parameters starting with the specified index.
 Index can be specified from the start of the arguments (using 1 as the first argument), or from the end (using -1 as the last argument).

 ```